unam-transients/tcs/www/docs-coatli/index.md

 # COATLI

-This is the mountain-top web site for the COATLI project at the [OAN/SPM](http://www.astrossp.unam.mx).
+This is the mountain-top website for the COATLI project at the [OAN/SPM](http://www.astrossp.unam.mx).

 * Interfaces